Are DSLRs still the best choice if your passion is photography? You bet! (Updated 9/30/13)

 - Macro photography

-If photography is your passion, there is no doubt: You should own a single-lens reflex (SLR) camera.
+If photography is your passion, there is no doubt: You should own a digital single-lens reflex (DSLR) camera.
 Digital SLRs allow you to experience photography at its best.
 They are the tool of choice for professional photographers around the world; remember, pros will never settle for second-best.
-And now, thanks in part to their growing popularity, Digital SLRs are more affordable than ever.
+And now, DSLRs are more affordable than ever.

 WHAT IS A DIGITAL SLR?

 The abbreviation "DSLR" stands for Digital Single Lens Reflex.
 That means you are looking at the subject directly through the lens, and seeing exactly what the camera's imaging sensor sees.
 (In truth, "exactly" isn't exactly correct—you see between 95 and 99 percent of what the camera sees.)
 It may seem that we could say the same thing about any digital camera because you can see a "live" image of the subject on the LCD monitor.
 However, non-SLR cameras work quite differently—they only show you a video version of the scene.

 Stop action: Sports and action photography is one of many things digital SLRs do better than any other kind of camera.